 For hardwood floors, less is more.
 You want to avoid scrubbing them as much as possible.
 For other floors, you may want to use a deck mop, also known as a carpet scrubber, or a deck broom.
-I personally like to do a deck scrubbing of my laminate floors about once every month or so.
-If I don’t have a large area that’s dirty, I will use a hand-held scrub brush to spot scrub areas with a stuck-on mess.
+Many people like to do a deck scrubbing of their laminate floors about once every month or so.
+If you don’t have a large area that’s dirty, you can use a hand-held scrub brush to spot scrub areas with a stuck-on mess.
 For tile floors, it’s best to occasionally use a deck broom or grout scrubber because it’s easier to use.

-Whenever I do use a deck scrubber, I like to mix a cleaning solution with water and pour water in small puddles on the floor and scrub it in sections.
-Then I use a clean cotton mop to absorb the dirty water.
-After wringing the mop out, I like to rinse it and go back over with a clean wet mop.
-While all of that is general, I want to talk about some of Champion’s products and how I use them when I’m cleaning my floors.
+Whenever using a deck scrubber, mix a cleaning solution with water and pour water in small puddles on the floor and scrub it in sections.
+Then use a synthetic wet mop like the Champion Yellow Wet Mop to absorb the dirty water.
+After wringing the mop out, rinse it and go back over with the wet mop.
+While all of that is general, we’d like to talk about some of Champion’s products and how you can use them when you’re cleaning your floors.

 Soft Sweep Upright Broom

-Compared to other brooms I’ve used, this broom easily cleans pet hair from my floors and gets all of the dirt and debris I have, from a weekly sweeping to cleaning up any daily messes.
+Compared to other brooms you’ve used, the Champion Soft Sweep Upright Broom easily cleans pet hair from your floors and gets all of the dirt and debris you may have.
+It is great for weekly sweepings and cleaning up any daily messes you might encounter.
 It’s great for hardwood floors too because the bristles are soft and gentle so it won’t damage the floor.
-I usually only use it once a week in some of my lower traffic areas.
-I do like to use it in my higher traffic areas daily, and then I follow it up by dry mopping to completely clean my floors.
-This is the best dog hair and cat hair busting broom!
+Customers say they like to use it in higher traffic areas daily, and then follow it up by dry mopping to completely clean their floors.
+This is the best pet hair-busting broom!

 Old Fashioned Dust Mop

-We’ve covered this mop earlier, but this is honestly my favorite cleaning tool and pet hair mop.
-It’s the best mop for dog hair and cat hair, and one of the best dust mops for hardwood floors.
-Like I said before I use it for dusting my walls and ceilings, as well as my floors.
-I like to use it daily, and I always use it after I sweep.
+Our old-style dust mop is an excellent cleaning tool and pet hair mop.
+It’s the best mop for dog hair and one of the best dust mops for hardwood floors.
+Like we said before, it works great for dusting walls and ceilings, as well as floors.
+You can use it daily, and it’s always great to use after sweeping.
 There really isn’t a dust mop out there that stands up in comparison.

 Super Yellow Mop

-While I typically use a reusable microfiber mop that can be used damp for everyday wiping of the floors, I love this mop for my weekly mopping.
-It’s lightweight and it can easily clean every type of floor surface I have.
-I love the convenience this mop provides, because the mop head is easy to wring out, and the mop has unique fibers that absorb up to 5 times more water than other leading brands.
-While other mops can scratch my floors, I find the soft fibers of this mop are very gentle on my hardwood floors.
-And I find it easy to change out the mop heads after I get a lot of use out of it.
+If you’re looking for the best synthetic wet mop, this is the one for you.
+It’s lightweight and it can easily clean every type of floor surface.
+This mop is extremely convenient to use, because the mop head is extremely easy to wring out by hand, and the mop has unique fibers that absorb up to 5 times more water than other leading brands.
+While other mops can scratch your floors, you’ll find the soft fibers of this mop are very gentle on hardwood floors and other floor types.

 Hardwood and Laminate Floor Cleaner

-I love this product for cleaning all of my floors, it helps remove any mess I have effortlessly, making mopping a breeze.
+You’ll love this product for cleaning all of your floors.
+It helps remove any mess you have effortlessly, making mopping a breeze.
 It’s non-toxic and really earns its name as the perfect cleaner for hardwood floors.
-It’s specifically designed to gently and safely clean polyurethane sealed hardwood floors.
-No matter the surface it cleans easily and leaves no residue behind, just an ultra shine.
+It’s specifically designed to gently and safely clean polyurethane-sealed hardwood floors.
+No matter the surface, it cleans easily and leaves no residue behind.

-There you have it, everything I have in my cleaning arsenal and specifically how to choose the best dust mop for pet hair.
-I hope you liked this article because I always love sharing my tips, from my home to yours.
+There you have it, you now have some excellent cleaning tools in your cleaning arsenal and know specifically how to choose the best dust mop for pet hair.
+We hope you liked this article because we always love sharing our tips, from our home to yours.